 The Short Line Tax credit was first enacted by Congress in 2005.
 The credit, also known by its tax line item reference, 45G, has allowed short lines to privately invest over $4B since its inception.
-The credit has been extended by overwhelmingly bi-partisan votes on five occasions and expired in 2017.
-In the 115th Congress, the Brace Act (HR721 and S407), which called for permanence of the tax credit was co-sponsored by a bi-partisan majority in both houses, and was the most co-sponsored tax bill in the Senate.
+The credit has been extended by overwhelmingly bi-partisan votes on six occasions, most recently as part of the FY20 Budget Process, where it was part of HR 1865.
+The tax credit is currently in effect through January 1, 2023, and is anticipated to drive $200M per year in infrastructure spending.

-On 12/20/18, the House of Representatives passed a measure that would make the tax credit permanent.
+On December 20, 2018, the House of Representatives passed a measure that would make the tax credit permanent.